Oil Storage Regulations for Commercial and Domestic Tanks, Drums and Bowsers

 Where should I store my fuel tank?

-Your tank must be stored at least 10 meters away from inland or coastal waters, away from areas that are at danger from flooding and 50 meters clear of a spring to avoid the risk of pipelines breaking and causing an oil spillage.
+Your tank must be stored at least 10 meters away from inland or coastal waters, away from areas that are at risk from flooding and 50 meters clear of a spring to avoid the risk of pipelines breaking and causing an oil spillage.

 Your tank should be on floor level or below ground level – it must never be stored above roof level.
 Remember, your tank needs to be easily accessed for deliveries and maintenance, but away from areas that are at risk of damage via impact, machinery and weather.